Youssef1313/simple-interpreter/README.md

 6. The equality `==` operator.

-    They return a boolean indicating whether the left operand is equal to the second operand.
+    It returns a boolean indicating whether the left operand is equal to the second operand.

-    Both operands must be of a numeric type (either int or double), or of a boolean type.
+    Both operands must be of numeric types (either int or double), or of boolean types.

     This operator always returns a boolean.

 7. The logical and `&&` operator.

+    It returns a boolean indicating whether the both of its operands are true or not.

+    Both operands must be of boolean types.

+    This operator always returns a boolean.

 8. The logical or `||` operator.

+    It returns a boolean indicating whether one or both of its operands are true or not.

+    Both operands must be of boolean types.

+    This operator always returns a boolean.

 ### If statement syntax